Cervus astylodon

-Cervus astylodon, the Ryukyu dwarf deer, is a recently extinct species of cervid that was endemic to the Ryukyu islands (Okinawa, Ishigaki, Kume, Tokunoshima).
-It lived throughout the Pleistocene, going extinct as recently as 20,000 BP.
+Cervus astylodon, the Ryukyu dwarf deer, is an extinct species of dwarf deer that was endemic to the Ryukyu Islands of Okinawa, Ishigaki, Kume and Tokunoshima.
+It lived throughout the Pleistocene, becoming extinct towards the end of the Late Pleistocene, following the arrival of humans to the Ryukyu Islands.

 Taxonomy and evolution

 It was described by Hikoshichiro Matsumoto in 1926 and originally classified as a species of muntjac.

 Recently discovered Early Pleistocene remains assigned to C. astylodon show it to be much larger than the Late Pleistocene forms, showing this species went through a gradual dwarfing process.
 The ancestral C. astylodon may have arrived on the Ryukyu islands from northern China.

 Description

 The Ryukyu dwarf deer was a very small species, standing only 50 cm tall.
 It exhibits morphological characteristics that are considered typical of insular dwarf cervids, such as small body size, shortened limbs, and hypsodont molars.

 The antlers were generally very small, flattened and strongly grooved, with brow-tines that branch off from the very base of the antlers.

 The Ryukyu dwarf deer shows four distinct morphotypes based on each of the four islands it inhabits.
 In Kume, the metacarpal bones are more slender than other forms, while those from Ishigaki have a thicker, stouter shaft.
 The deer from Okinawa and Tokunoshima are intermediate in metacarpal thickness; both those forms show differences with each other in the shape of the proximal metacarpal canal.